How To Register a Business Name in the UK: A Comprehensive Guide

 7 Get a Certificate of Incorporation

 Proof of your company’s legal registration comes in the form of a certificate of incorporation.
-You can access this via the Companies House website by searching for your company name or number, selecting filing history, and scrolling to the bottom of the page to locate the filing that states ‘Incorporation’.
+You can access this via the Companies House website by searching for your company's registered name or number, selecting filing history, and scrolling to the bottom of the page to locate the filing that states ‘Incorporation’.

 A certificate of incorporation serves as essential proof of your company’s legal existence and compliance with regulations.
 It provides a solid foundation for your business and allows you to operate with confidence.